Over the last few years, we’ve become more and more accustomed to how much immediacy the internet and social media, brings us.

-It’s only been five years since the video rental chain Blockbuster ceased trading, yet visiting a video store to pick out the latest films, rather than immediately load up Netflix seems much more outdated.
+It’s only been nine years since the video rental chain, Blockbuster, ceased trading.
+Yet, visiting a video store to pick out the latest films, rather than immediately load up Netflix seems much more outdated.

-When we start to get the things we want when we want, our expectation starts to drift into other aspects of our life and impatience can quickly start to set in when roadblocks are experienced.
+When we start to get the things we want when we want, our expectation starts to drift into other aspects of our life.
+Consequently, impatience can quickly start to set in when roadblocks are experienced.

-All these inconveniences seem minor in isolation, but it’s all part of the customer journey.
-As a retailer, if you’re being marked down for poor service, you might never see that potential customer again let alone expect a repeat purchase.
+All these inconveniences seem minor in isolation but it’s all part of the customer journey.
+As a retailer, if you’re being marked down for poor service, you might never see that potential customer again.

 Social Media as a Customer Service Tool

-To quell the need for immediacy more customers are taking to social channels, Twitter in particular, to get quick answers to their queries from retailers and service providers without the hassle of having to trawl through complicated contact forms or rack up expensive phone calls.
+To quell the need for immediacy more customers are taking to social channels, Twitter in particular, to get quick answers to their queries from retailers and service providers.
+That’s without the hassle of having to trawl through complicated contact forms or rack up expensive phone calls.

 If you don’t keep on top of your social mentions and keep your customers happy, it can lead to negative sentiment, poor reviews or even escalate into a bigger social media PR storm in rare but volatile circumstances.

-Here are our top tips to help you make the most of social to keep your customers happy:
+Here are our top tips to help you make the most of social media for customer service, to keep your customers happy:

 #1 Set expectations

-While your customers might be able to send an email to you 24/7, it’s highly unlikely that your customer service team will be available outside of usual working hours.
+While your customers might be able to send you an email anytime, it’s highly unlikely that your customer service team will be available outside of usual working hours.

 To get around this, make it clear what days and time people can expect to receive a response in your bio.

-You don’t want to be sharing sensitive data and order information publicly, so set the expectations early on about what can be discussed before taking it offline and discussing over the phone, email or DM.
+You don’t want to be sharing sensitive data and order information publicly.
+Set the expectations early on about what can be discussed before taking it offline and discussing over the phone, email or DM.

 #2 Don’t shy away

-If you see a post slamming your delivery service or questioning your returns process, don’t ignore it as this is a golden opportunity to show you’re listening and willing to help.
+If you see a post slamming your delivery service or questioning your returns process, don’t ignore it.
+This is a golden opportunity to show you’re listening and willing to help.

 #3 Monitor the conversation